Multiplicative magic cubes

 In 2002, Marián Trenkler, Slovakia, published a paper on multiplicative magic squares and cubes in Obzory Matematiky, Fyziky a Informatiky 1/2002 (31), pages 9-16, with:

 Is it possible to do better?
-Cube of same orders, but using smaller products P, or smaller Max nb?
+Cube of the same orders, but using smaller products P, or smaller Max nb?
 Yes, both for the orders 4 and 5!

 3rd-order multiplicative magic cubes

 It is easy to prove that any 3rd-order multiplicative magic cube must have P = (center)^3.
-With the two different possible constructions using the integer 1
+With two different possible constructions using the integer 1

 we can produce exactly 4 different 3rd-order multiplicative magic cubes with the same P = (2·3·5)^3 = 27000: one cube from the first construction, and three from the second construction.
-They use the same set of integers, but they are "different" because from any of these 4 cubes, it is impossible to produce any other of them, using symmetries and rotations.
+They use the same set of integers, but they are "different" because from any of these 4 cubes, it is impossible to produce any other ones, using symmetries and rotations.

-It is impossible to construct better 3rd-order cubes with smaller P. But, using Min nb > 1, it is possible to construct 3rd-order cubes with smaller Max nb (and bigger P), the smallest possible Max nb being 400.
+It is impossible to construct better 3rd-order cubes with a smaller P. But, using Min nb > 1, it is possible to construct 3rd-order cubes with a smaller Max nb (and bigger P), the smallest possible Max nb being 400.
 Here are some examples with Max nb < 900:

 And it is possible to construct 3rd-order semi-magic cubes using smaller constants.
 In the three examples below, all the rows, columns and pillars have the same magic product P = 7560, but some of their 4 triagonals do not have the same product: the example on the right is a very nearly magic cube, only one triagonal is incorrect!!!